-14Over 100 letters were signed by individuals responding as concerned citizens rather than policy experts.
+&lt;sup>20Over 100 letters were signed by individuals responding as concerned citizens rather than policy experts.
 We did not include any of these individuals in our sample.

-15Two of the respondents were referred to us by other organizations as experts who were supportive of GASB 77.
+&lt;sup>21Two of the respondents were referred to us by other organizations as experts who were supportive of GASB 77.

-This qualitative evidence supports our null results from our difference and difference analysis as well as our findings on the lack of salience of GASB 77 for elected officials.
-Supporters of GASB 77 do not see a significant change in aggregate incentives use.
-This is not to say GASB 77 had no impact.
-As argued by Greg LeRoy, Executive Director of Good Jobs First, an incentive watchdog group, there are at two high-profile cases of reform efforts, Philadelphia and Kansas City and where GASB 77 disclosures motivated policy change.
+Jobs First, an incentive watchdog group, there are at two high-profile cases of reform efforts, Philadelphia and Kansas City and where GASB 77 disclosures motivated policy change.
 LeRoy notes: "Public education is the biggest loser to most abatement programs, so it's no surprise that financially strapped school districts like Kansas City and Philadelphia are benefiting from Statement 77 disclosures."
 The aggregate impact of GASB 77 is limited, but there are at least two cases of reform.